 I kind of debated at first whether to post the recipe for these banana and cream cheese spring rolls here or on my other cooking blog, Kawaling Pinoy, which focuses on Filipino and Asian-inspired eats.
-It is, after all, turon and it can’t get any more Filipino street food than this.
+It is, after all, turon, and it can’t get any more Filipino street food than this.

 Ingredients